Astro for Fast Website Development

 [00:07:26]

-The major difference is that you can have named slots, which allows you to have multiple spots on your page.
+The major difference is that you can have named slots, which allows you to have multiple slots on your page.
 So for example, if you wanted to make the title of your page dynamic, you could have a slot called title.
 And then on each page, you could specify the title tag on that page.

 [00:07:46]

-Now, there are easier ways to do that in Astro where you can use the front matter to specify the title and so on and so forth.
+Now, there are easier ways to do that in Astro where you can use the frontmatter to specify the title and so on and so forth.
 But this is a really flexible and powerful way to do it.
 We're not gonna get into it because I feel like a lot of times that's not necessary.

 [00:07:59]